So you’re beginning seminary? Great! Congratulations! I hope your experience is as good as mine was.

 So Thielicke advises you to take off from preaching during your first year of seminary.
 (Actually, he says he doesn’t tolerate it!)
 I think that’s good advice.
 Advice I didn’t heed, but it may have been wise to.
 It’s tough to be growing so rapidly in your own understanding and trying to help others along at the same time.

-Bonus advice: go read Thielicke’s tiny book, A Little Exercise for Young Theologians.
+Bonus advice: go read Thielicke’s tiny book, A Little Exercise for Young Theologians (affiliate link).
 It will be the shortest book you ever read for seminary, but no less profound than the rest.

 2 – Along those same lines, I’d recommend you stay quiet during your early classes.
 Or if you speak, do it to ask questions.
 Don’t be the person who raises his hand and ends up giving a lecture to the class about how to run a worship service or how they should interpret a particular passage.
 They didn’t come to learn from you, and you have a lot of learning still to do.